 Bristol Old Vic Theatre School is one of the most successful and well-respected conservatoire drama schools in the UK.
-We attract the very best talent in students and staff, and our courses are recognized nationally and internationally as a benchmark of quality in professional drama training.
+We attract the very best talent in students and staff, and our courses are recognised nationally and internationally as a benchmark of quality in professional acting, technical, production and management training.

 It has been a centre of excellence for world-leading vocational training in the arts and entertainment industry since its launch - officially opened by Sir Laurence Oliver - in 1946.
 In recognition of its achievements, in 2003 the Theatre School was one of just three drama schools invited to join the prestigious Conservatoire for Dance and Drama.